tringakrasniqi/fluentui/packages/react-dialog/Spec.md

 ## Background

-A Dialog is an elevated Card triggered by a user’s action.
+A dialog is a window overlaid on top of the page, and it is used to inform users of critical information, require a decision or to complete a task.

 ## Prior Art